Mithgol/Hello-Habrahabr/README.md

-**Hello-Habrahabr** is a helloworld-type application to illustrate Mithgol's blog entries on Habrahabr.Ru about node-webkit.
+**“Hello Habrahabr!”** is a helloworld-type application to illustrate Mithgol's blog entries on Habrahabr.Ru about node-webkit.

 ## Screenshot